 • Responding instantly to new leads

-• Qualifying buyers and tenants
+• Qualifying buyers and tenants through targeted questions

-• Booking viewings or callbacks
+• Booking viewings or arranging callbacks

 • Updating the CRM automatically

-Why it feel optional - for now
+Why it feels optional—for now

 A familiar pattern